 |22||Seven years / 80,000 miles||TBC||£0|

 Nothing about the ZS EV makes it expensive to own: electricity is cheaper than petrol, road tax is zero for the time being, company-car tax is low (and will be zero in the next financial year) and even servicing will be less expensive than for the petrol equivalent.

 Simply put, the ZS EV will be one of cheapest-to-run family SUVs you can buy.

 MG ZS EV insurance group

-The ZS EV's insurance group hadn't yet been confirmed, but with the petrol variant only falling into groups 10-14, the ZS should be among the most affordable electric cars to insure on the market.
+The ZS EV's insurance group has been confirmed as 22, but while the petrol variant only falls into groups 10-14, the ZS should be among the most affordable electric cars to insure on the market.

 We don't have an exact service interval for the ZS EV yet, but MG estimates it'll cost half as much as the petrol ZS to service.
 All MG dealerships will be set up to maintain the ZS EV, with trained technicians and charging points on site.

 As with all zero-emissions cars, the ZS EV doesn't attract any road tax.
 That may change in future years as the number of electric cars on the road goes up, but for now it's one less bill to worry about.

 Company-car drivers get away very lightly, too: electric cars will enjoy zero Benefit-in-Kind tax during the 2020-21 financial year, with the rate rising to just 1% for the following 12 months.